maxton/GameArchives/README.md

 Versions 3 through 6 are supported at this time.

+### FSAR / .far
+This format is used in some FreeStyleGames games, including:
+* DJ Hero
+* Guitar Hero Live

 ### STFS
 This includes the CON and LIVE formats, used for game saves and downloadable content (among other things) on the Xbox 360.
 Since documentation on the format